Paul Davison: 2014/2015 season

 Davison played in all six of the minor-ranking European Tour events during the 2014–15 season.
 His best performance came at the Riga Open, where he reached the last 32 with 4–3 and 4–1 wins over Jack Lisowski and Gerard Greene respectively, but he then lost 4–2 to Matthew Selt.
 A 4–3 victory against Kyren Wilson at the Paul Hunter Classic was his only other win in a European Tour event, with Davison losing 4–3 to Dechawat Poomjaeng in the subsequent round.
 He had two chances to rejoin the professional tour.
 The first came at the EBSA Play-offs where Davison was knocked out 4–3 by Martin O'Donnell in round two.
-His second came at Q School and in event two Davison won six games, concluding with a 4–3 victory over Luke Simmonds to earn a two-year tour card.
+His second came at the 2015 Q School and in the second event Davison won six games, concluding with a 4–3 victory over Luke Simmonds to earn a two-year tour card.